leonelquinteros/gotext/README.md

 You can rely on this to use your preferred vendoring tool or to manually retrieve the corresponding release tag from the GitHub repository.

+NOTE: v1.5.0 contains a breaking change on how `Po` objects are initialised, see (https://github.com/leonelquinteros/gotext/issues/56)

 ### Vendoring with [Go Modules](https://github.com/golang/go/wiki/Modules) (Recommended)